tylervu12/datapoint-data-ingestion-svc/README.md

 ## Step 6: Testing the Lambda Functions

-You can invoke Lambda functions manually by uploading a test CSV file to the specified S3 bucket.
-Use the AWS Console or AWS CLI to trigger the functions with a test event.
+You can invoke Lambda functions manually by uploading a test CSV file to the specified S3 bucket and you will find submitted embeddings in your Pinecone index along with the corresponding metadata.

 #### Running Unit Tests